thatch

 Proper lawn watering using the 1-2-3-2-1 lawn watering technique is the best way to water a lawn with clay soils because it will help prevent soil compaction.
 The best way to improve a clay soil is to create an environment that is teaming with microbes, a.k.a. a living soil.

-A wonderful organic lawn care products that is designed to bust up clay soils is Humate soil conditioner.
+A wonderful organic lawn care product that is designed to bust up clay soils is Humate soil conditioner.
 Humate is scientifically proven to stimulate microbial activity in the soil.
 Lawn aeration is also an important lawn care service that will help alleviate soil compaction and break up the heavy clay content of soils.

 How much water does a lawn need to stay green?

 Grass requires different amounts of water depending on how much sun the lawn receives.
-For instance, a south facing lawn in full sun will require .6”-.7” of water, a normal facing aspect with partial sun will require .5”-.6” of water, and a north facing aspect or lawns in full shade will require .4”-.5” of water per watering.
+For instance, a south-facing lawn in full sun will require .6”-.7” of water, a normal-facing aspect with partial sun will require .5”-.6” of water, and a north-facing aspect or lawns in full shade will require .4”-.5” of water per watering.

 Every sprinkler system is different and the output of each sprinkler zone on an irrigation system is different too.
 The best way to determine how long to water a lawn is to get an accurate measurement of each zone in a sprinkler system.
 Using a rain gauge or a flat-bottomed flat-sided container is the best way to get an accurate measurement.